mpfusion/sentio-blink/README.md

 ### Run the code

-The provided `Makefile` was only tested on a Linux system.
-For other platforms the paths of the programs probably need to be adjusted.

 A simple `make` will compile all necessary code.
 A `make flash` will launch the flash loader (which might need root access, depending on the configuration) and write the blob to the platform.